a2stuff/a2d/res/notes/testplan.md

 * Invoke DESKTOP.SYSTEM, ensure it copies itself to RAMCard.
 Quit DeskTop.
 Restart DeskTop from the original startup disk.
 Eject the startup disk.
 Special > Format Disk.
 Verify that no prompt for the startup disk is shown.
 * Invoke DESKTOP.SYSTEM, and hit Escape when copying to RAMCard.
 Once DeskTop has started, eject the startup disk.
 Special > Format Disk.
 Verify that a prompt to insert the system disk is shown.

 * Boot to BASIC.SYSTEM (without going through DESKTOP.SYSTEM first).
-Run the following commands: `CREATE /RAM5/DESKTOP`, `CREATE /RAM5/DESKTOP/MODULES`, `BSAVE /RAM5/DESKTOP/MODULES/DESKTOP,A0,L0` (substituting the RAM disks's name for `RAM5`).
+Run the following commands: `CREATE /RAM5/DESKTOP`, `CREATE /RAM5/DESKTOP/MODULES`, `BSAVE /RAM5/DESKTOP/MODULES/DESKTOP,A0,L0` (substituting the RAM disk's name for `RAM5`).
 Launch `DESKTOP.SYSTEM`.
 Verify the install doesn't hang silently or loop endlessly.

 ### SmartPort